 This article contains information on the following topics:

-There are parks to visit, autumn colours to admire and Halloween attractions to check out.
-There are also usually markets, festivals and spawning salmon to see, plus so much more.
+There are Parks to visit, autumn colours to admire and Halloween attractions to check out.
+There are also markets and festivals to see, and so much more than that.

 Thanksgiving Weekend Special Events